-Keeping a Calendar App is very important to keep track of all of your meetings, appointments and events.
-They are essential to organize day-to-day activities and to shape your future carefully.
-Below, we’ve listed out the top 10 best calendar apps available for Linux platforms.
+Keeping a Calendar App is very important to keep track of all of your meetings, appointments, and events.
+They are essential for organizing day-to-day activities and shaping your future carefully.
+Below, we’ve listed the best calendar apps available for Linux platforms.
 Whether you’re looking for a simple calendar or app that gives you a lot of features to organize the events, there is an app for you on this list.

 Best Calendar Apps for Linux

 Inarguably, Google Calendar is one of the best calendars app for all platforms, including Linux.
 With a few clicks, you can add events on the Google Calendar app.
-To recognize and distinguish one event from another, users can create events with different colours.
-It has inbuilt options to invite other users for your events.
-You can enable or disable the sync with other calendars which comprises holidays and birthdays.
-By enabling the Google Calendar labs, you will have additional features like a less intrusive popup.
+To recognize and distinguish one event from another, users can create events with different colors.
+It has inbuilt options to invite other users to your events.
+You can enable or disable the sync with other calendars, which comprise holidays and birthdays.
+By enabling the Google Calendar labs, you will have additional features like a less intrusive pop-up.
 It also displays other attendees on the event’s block.
 Google Calendar is one of the best Calendar apps for Android devices as well.

 After Google Calendar, Evolution is also one of the best calendar apps that one can find for Linux machines.
-Generally, Evolution is an Email app which comes with the built-in calendar interface.
-It can be customised with five different options: Day, Work Week, Week, Month and List.
+Generally, Evolution is an Email app that comes with a built-in calendar interface.
+It can be customized with five different options: Day, Work Week, Week, Month, and List.
 It lets you can create, edit and delete your appointments.
 Moreover, you can create a reminder for your meetings and events.
 It is a preferred Calendar app for the GNOME desktop.
-Along with that, it also works on other environments including KDE, MATE and Cinnamon.
+Along with that, it also works in other environments, including KDE, MATE, and Cinnamon.

-If you preferred not to use Google Calendar or Evolution, then you should go for the GNOME Calendar.
-It uses GNOME online accounts to sync your online calendars like Google, Microsoft Exchange, Owncloud and many more.
-It also presents a general calendar without linking any online calendar.
-Once you decided to reschedule your events, you can do it easily with the drag-and-drop support.
+If you prefer not to use Google Calendar or Evolution, then you should go for the GNOME Calendar.
+It uses GNOME online accounts to sync your online calendars like Google, Microsoft Exchange, Owncloud, and many more.
+It also presents a general calendar without linking to any online calendar.
+Once you decide to reschedule your events, you can do it easily with drag-and-drop support.

-These are the top 10 best calendar apps that you can download on your Linux platforms to create and manage your daily events.
+These are the best calendar apps that you can download on your Linux platforms to create and manage your daily events.
 Is there any calendar app with the impressive feature missing in the article?
 Mention in the comments section.
-We will update in the article.
-Follow us on Facebook and Twitter to get the latest updates instantly.
+We will update the article.